aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-plugins-layer.md

 ## AptosToken class

-The [AptosToken](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/aptos_token.ts) class compatible with the [token V2 standard](../../standards/aptos-token-v2.md) and provides methods for creating and querying NFT collections and tokens.
+The [AptosToken](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/aptos_token.ts) class is compatible with the [token V2 standard](../../standards/aptos-token-v2.md) and provides methods for creating and querying NFT collections and tokens.
-It covers write methods that support creating, transferring, mutating, and burning tokens on-chain
+It covers write methods that support creating, transferring, mutating, and burning tokens on-chain.

 The main write methods supported by the AptosToken class are: